5 Simple Healthy Breakfast Swaps

 You’re probably really busy, working full time and because of that you tend to skip meals.

-99% of my clients struggle with the same exact issues.
+95% of my clients struggle with the same exact thing.

-They're so used to eating heavily processed foods like cereal, granola bars and bagels that they aren't sure what else they can eat.
+are so used to eating heavily processed foods like cereal, granola bars and bagels that they aren't sure what else they can eat

 Our first meal helps our brains and bodies function properly for the remainder of the day.